amjadfqs/fluttter-Tech_eCommerce/README.md

 storage Url = 'http://10.42.0.1:8000/storage/'

-It's only for test preposes
+It's only for test proposes

 and I hope you to have a good day ...